 How did you get into playwriting?

 I studied dramaturgy at Columbia and I thought I was going to be what I had been in Australia – sort of a jack of all trades, doing a bunch of different things.
-One of the great things about the dramaturgy program in Colombia is you have to take a bunch of different classes and try different types of writing.
+One of the great things about the dramaturgy program in Columbia is you have to take a bunch of different classes and try different types of writing.
 Playwriting was one of the classes, and I just really loved it.
 We had a great teacher, so I sort of caught the bug then, and have been writing ever since.
 But I really didn't think I was going to be a full time playwright; that's only really arisen in the past year.

 I wrote this one act – it wasn't a really play it was only 60 minutes or something – called Orientalism.
 I am very embarrassed about it and I hope that it never sees the light of day!
 I also performed in it.
 I was a wide-eyed 22 year old, moving to New York for the first time, and I thought I knew everything.
 So I hope that play gets buried.
 But White Pearl was my first full-length play.